sjscott84/fullstack-nanodegree-vm/README.md

 CD into catalog and enter 'python application.py'.
 You can then view this project at localhost:5000.
 If port 5000 is unavailable you can change the port in line 355 in application.py.

+## Get Google Client ID and Client Secret

+In order for the google user authentication to work you will need to create a Google API console project and a client ID and client secret.
+Instructions on how to do this can be found at https://developers.google.com/identity/sign-in/web/devconsole-project.

+Once project and client ID is created download the JSON file and save into the catalog project file and call it client_secrets.json.